 The 45,000-square-foot McAuliffe-Shepard Discovery Center offers 20,000 square feet of interactive science and engineering exhibits, outdoor exhibits including a full-sized replica of a Mercury-Redstone rocket, a full-dome digital planetarium, an observatory, science store, café, portable digital planetarium and a full complement of on- and off-site educational programs.

 Note: Please do not use the form below to request a donation from us.
-WE ARE UNABLE TO RESPOND VIA THIS CONTACT FORM TO REQUESTS FOR DONATIONS.
+WE DO NOT RESPOND VIA THIS CONTACT FORM TO REQUESTS FOR DONATIONS; the requests are automatically deleted.
 For information on our support for nonprofit fundraisers, please select Support on the navigation bar above.

 2 Institute Drive